JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 == 3 - Sketching the front of the boat contour

-Using the `Circle` tool, add two circle to your the top corners of your sketch as seen in @double-circle.
+Using the #icon("circle") `Circle` tool, add two circle to your the top corners of your sketch as seen in @double-circle.
 When selecting the size of the circle, line up your cursor with the opposite opposite sided corner.
-As you get close, the line will change colors to orange and the icon for `Tangent` will appear.
+As you get close, the line will change colors to orange and the icon for #icon("tangent") `Tangent` will appear.
 The icon signifies that Onshape is automatically adding a relation to the sketch.
 If done correctly, the circle will appear black in color.

 Select the cutting tool, and click and drag your mouse of the sections of the circle as signified in @trim-tool.
 Once you are finished, your sketch should look like @finish-boat-contour.
 Select the green check mark, and your sketch is finished!